xerolinux/XeroHub/content/scripts.md

 ### Xero-Plasma Install Script

 With the help of this script you will be able to install **Plasma** in one of 4 methods as you can see in the image below.
 So feel free to teleport to **Github** linked below to see how use this script.
 And let me know what you think.
+Check out the [**Wiki**](https://wiki.xerolinux.xyz/plasma/)

 {{< figure src="https://i.imgur.com/rVvTimG.png" alt="Tech" class="center-image" >}}